 Peter Schulman is Executive Director of the Positive Psychology Center at the University of Pennsylvania and a graduate of the Wharton School at Penn (W1983).
-He oversees all Center activities, including research grants, Penn Resilience Programs, Positive Psychology Programs, websites, and conferences.
-His operational responsibilities include oversight of project management, staffing, and financial and contract management.
+He has worked with Dr. Martin Seligman since 1983.
+He oversees Center activities, including research grants, Penn Resilience Programs, Positive Psychology Programs, websites, and conferences.
+His operational responsibilities include new client/sponsor development, contract development, project management, staffing, and financial management.

-Since 2007, he has played a lead role on the research, development and large-scale dissemination of the Penn Resilience Programs and Positive Psychology Programs for various organizations, including schools, health care organizations, the U.S. Army, law enforcement, corporations, government, among others.
+Since 2007, he has played a lead role with Dr. Karen Reivich in the large-scale dissemination of the Penn Resilience Program and Positive Psychology Programs for various organizations, including schools, health care, the U.S. Army, law enforcement, corporations, government, a professional sports team, among others.
 More than a million people around the world have attended these programs.
 Mr. Schulman was recognized as a 2012 Model Supervisor Finalist in the Penn Models of Excellence Program.